Understanding Brunei’s Climate Through Air Temperature Data (Ongoing Project)

 Climate change has been prevalent worldwide, causing adverse effects felt by all.
 Given temperature being one of the most important indicators of climate change, it would be interesting to explore:

-• How has Brunei’s temperature evolved over time?
+• How does Brunei’s temperature varies by month & how it evolved over time?

-• Any periodicities?
-Are they consistent with global temperature trends/ENSO?
+• Is there any periodicities & are they consistent with global temperature trends/ENSO?

 2 Data Collection and Wrangling